openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 The type of a declared entity is:

--  the type of the initializer expression if a variable or constant declaration contains no explicit type annotation; or
+-  The type of the initializer expression if a variable or constant declaration contains no explicit type annotation; or

 -  *Object \| null* if the initializer expression is a null literal